PhoenixTales/phoenix-docs/world/northeast.md

 In my second approach to the northern forest and the northern lake, I had tried to somehow combine the temple with this change in the terrain; the temple was located between the lake and the ocean, with the waterfalls (very small ones, as the level of the lake was not that much higher than the level of the ocean) running into the ocean north of it or both north and south of it, with the ruins being placed on a mountain hill inbetween all this water.
 This could work indeed.
 While the Old Temple design is much better and more coherent than the ruins of the release version, the terrain in the Alpha that leads towards and surrounds it was still very blank.
 The water could improve this.

-While the mountain massives north of the Old Temple that also can be seen in the old gameplay videos and screnshots from afar, would become part of the new cliff.
+While the mountain massives north of the Old Temple that also can be seen in the old gameplay videos and screenshots from afar, would become part of the new cliff.
 Alternatively, at this point in time, I thought, the Old Temple and its entire area would have to be relocated to a different position in the Colony.

 The temple did not have any sources in the design documents we retrieved, the location was not mentioned and its role in the (old) story was not really bound to a specific place.
 Therefore I considered a relocation as a possible solution, but a solution that I would highly prefer to avoid, as it was presented here as early as in v0.7.
 Another reason to not relocate the cliff was the view from the beach, as it was presented in the Gameplay Trailer 2000.
-The old temple could be seen from here.
+The Old Temple could be seen from here.
 This was a scene that I wanted to preserve.
 Therefore I even went so far to imagine how I could relocate them together; preserving the exact ratio and perspective.
 At times during the design process and the many experiments with this area I thought I wouldn't be able to avoid it.

 ![The Old Temple Ruins seen from the beach](/_img/world/temple-ruins-from-the-beach.jpg)

 The Ruins seen from the beach in the Gameplay Trailer from 2000.
 {: .caption }

 But at September 12th 2024 when I finally analysed the evolution of the northern environment further in form of the document at hand, to solve the various problems and conflicts I had with this area, it dawned on me, that there could be a third solution.
 A solution by which the temple could remain at its position and still not be in the way and corrupt the atmosphere and look of the lake.
 Because when the lake would be high up in the mountains close to the EP, behind the hole on the plateau, it would easily solve all of the problems that I had with Ruins before.

 In my prior modeling attempts I hadn't considered the rise of the terrain yet, because I saw the way up towards the cliff as a sufficient realisation of this idea.
 But by radically transforming the mountain terrain *itself* into the northern forest to solve the problem of the Cliff, the Exchange Place, the northern lake and the northern forest together, I realised that the lake behind the forest would be placed so much higher than I had placed it before (just at the level of the pre-alpha versions), that it would be over the level of the temple ruins.

 In this case, at least parts of the rock faces west of the temple ruins could remain and the water would run down north and probably south of it too into the ocean; from above, on the lake, the temple would not be seen, just some rocks sticking out from the wall, that the water would flow around; from above the player wouldn't know about the temple.
 And from the bottom, the beach and the monastery itself, you couldn't look upon the lake, but the mountainous region would be preserved, maybe not as high as before, but that really didn't matter, as unfinished as this area was even in the release version of the game.

 Through this solution I could finally solve the puzzle of redesigning the northeastern environment without compromises.
 I had worked on this design, on and off, in search for a solution, for 2 years.